 Our growth strategy involves gaining new clients and expanding our service offerings, both organically and through strategic acquisitions.
-Historically, we have expanded some of our service offerings and gained new clients through strategic acquisitions, such as our acquisition of Trinity Partners in November 2005.
+Historically, we have expanded some of our service offerings and gained new clients through strategic acquisitions.
+For example, we acquired Trinity Partners Inc., or Trinity Partners, in November 2005, Marketics in May 2007, and Flovate in June 2007.
 It is possible that in the future we may not succeed in identifying suitable acquisition targets available for sale on reasonable terms, have access to the capital required to finance potential acquisitions or be able to consummate any acquisition.
 The inability to identify suitable acquisition targets or investments or the inability to complete such transactions may affect our competitiveness and our growth prospects.
 In addition, our management may not be able to successfully integrate any acquired business into our operations and any acquisition we do complete may not result in long-term benefits to us.
 For example, if we acquire a company, we could experience difficulties in assimilating that company's personnel, operations, technology and software.
 In addition, the key personnel of the acquired company may decide not to work for us.
 The lack of profitability of any of our acquisitions could have a material adverse effect on our operating results.
 Future acquisitions may also result in the incurrence of indebtedness or the issuance of additional equity securities and may present difficulties in financing the acquisition on attractive terms.
 Acquisitions also typically involve a number of other risks, including diversion of management's attention, legal liabilities and the need to amortize acquired intangible assets, any of which could have a material adverse effect on our business, results of operations, financial condition and cash flows.